FlorescuAndrei/28-IO/README.md

 Symbolic Links example: desktop shortcut on windows.
 File Stores:  on windows: the drives: C:, D:
+Glob: – Is a filter to show a specific type of file when serching the tree, similar to a regular expression.

 Path NIO <=> File IO